ciglenecki/nerf-research/README.md

   - inference: 10 seconds for one frame (1920x1080)

-2022-12-12:
+### 2022-12-12
-- it's always better to use videos (even if they are <1 sec) because 30fps of 1 second is 30 images
+- if we have two approaches: images (n=5) or video (1sec), which should we use?: it's always better to use videos (even if they are <1 sec) because 30fps of 1 second is 30 images.
+Plus, we need extra images for eval.
-- [x] caculate conversion of video to colmap
+- [x] calculate total conversion of video to colmap
-- [x] caculate training time
+- [x] calcualte total training time
 - downsamples of ns-process-data aren't used for anything.
 Is downsamples used for anything?

-2022-11-17:
+### 2022-11-17

-- note taking and complete understanding of Mip-NeRF paper https://github.com/google/mipnerf
+- reading the paper Mip-NeRF https://github.com/google/mipnerf
 - setup Docker image which installs everything needed to run the [nerfstudio](https://github.com/nerfstudio-project/nerfstudio) project
-  - also because my local machine has <= 6GB VRAM and I'm forced to use the server
+  - move to a dedicated server because my local machine has <= 6GB VRAM
 - took pictures and videos of my student id card in multiple conditions
   - perfect lightning
   - lower resolution image